shiri-karni1/BeSafeHackathonTeam10/README.md

 ### Test the Application

-   - Click the `Show Random Duck` button to retrieve a random duck from the database and display its details on the screen.
-   - This feature helps verify that your frontend can communicate with the backend.
-If you see the random duck's details displayed on the page, your setup is working properly.
+   - Register a new account or login with existing credentials
+   - Complete the onboarding process
+   - Start a new chat conversation
+   - Test the real-time messaging functionality
+   - Observe the AI safety features in action
-   - You may also use an API client (like [Postman](https://www.postman.com/)) to directly test your API endpoints.
+   - You may also use an API client (like [Postman](https://www.postman.com/)) to directly test your API endpoints

 **Please report any issues or provide feedback for further improvements!**